 Composite rail materials are also more resistant to stains–a significant factor when considering a busy handrail.
 Composite is also resistant to fading from the sun and weathering from adverse weather conditions.
 Caring for composite is simple: hosing off surfaces throughout the year to remove dirt and debris will be your most common chore.
-A deep-clean with approved products is only necessary periodically.
+A deep clean with approved products are only necessary periodically.

 Style and Safety